NLeSC/embodied-emotions-scripts/README.md

 * `03_AnalysisCorpora.ipynb`
 * `04_HEEMLabelsResults.ipynb`
 * `05_EmotionBodyPartsResults.ipynb`
+* `corpus metadata for DANS.ipynb`

 Notebooks 03--05 were used to do the analyses for paper 3.
 These can be used as an example of how to analyse new classified texts.

+The corpus metadata notebook was used to create the metadata .csv file for the HEEM dataset that will be transfered to DANS.

 ## Code